New York Traumatic Brain Injury Lawyer

 Head injuries can be anything from a bump on the head to a skull fracture, which itself can range from a mild linear break to a depressed fracture with bone fragments penetrating into the brain.
 Even a seemingly slight injury to the head can cause internal pressure on the brain from a buildup of fluid.
-When any head injury occurs, the victim should be closely watched for the next 24 hours to make sure the injury isn’t serious.
+When any head injury occurs, the victim should be closely watched for the next 24 hours to make sure the injury isn’t serious and speak to a traumatic brain injury lawyer if negligence was involved.
 Signs to look for include:

 - Loss of consciousness

 - Slurred speech

 If any of these symptoms occur following a head injury, the victim should immediately seek medical attention.